zachpino/comm-workshop-s18/week06/color.md

 To use these scales, all we need to do is choose an appropriate scheme, and ensure we have a *parameterized* value between 0 and 1 to map.
 One end of the color scale is 0, and the other is 1, and all other values get plotted in the middle of the gradients.

-So, we often need to make another scale, just to map our data between the 0 and 1 necessary to use these cool color scales.
+So, we often need to make another scale, just to map our data between the 0 and 1 necessary to use these color scales.

 ```js
 	//make a parameterizing scale